 Weston Faber, Senior Research Scientist, L3Harris

-The short course will survey recent advances in deep learning and associated applications to SSA.
-The first portion of the course will cover a broad overview of modern deep learning techniques with an emphasis on those areas that seem most directly relevant to SSA.
-The second portion of the course will examine a set of case studies of the techniques being applied to real SSA problems, including code examples in Python with Tensorflow 2.0.
+Over the past decade, the field of machine learning has experienced incredible improvements in the applicability and accuracy of its techniques.
+These advances present huge opportunities for the SDA community as it faces ever-increasing scope, sensing modalities, and data volumes.
+The short course will survey recent advances in deep learning and associated applications to SDA.
+The first portion of the course will cover a broad overview of modern deep learning techniques with an emphasis on those areas that seem most directly relevant to SDA.
+The second portion of the course will examine a set of case studies of the techniques being applied to real SSA problems, including code examples in Python with Tensorflow.

-In this short course you will:
+Course Objectives: In this short course you will:

-3. SSA Optical Systems Modeling and Simulation
+4. Optical Modeling and Simulation for SSA/SDA

 1:00 PM – 5:00 PM HST | IN-PERSON SHORT COURSES 6-10 (run concurrently)